itstooerli/pokemon-2d/README.md

 ## Known Issues
 * Fix bug where two characters can walk through each other if the motion is active before collision detection occurs
+* Fix bug where player can open the main menu right before entering leaving the menu stuck during the battle
 * ~~Fix bug where action selection box is still active when using a pokeball (and possibly item)~~ (Fixed 2022/10/10)
 * ~~Fix bug where using a pokeball during a trainer battle decrements the pokeball count and skips to the opponents turn~~ (Fixed 2022/10/10)
 * ~~Fix bug where spamming continue key upon learning TM move creates and error~~ (2022/10/10: possibly fixed, unable to recreate issue)